 '''

-'none p(x) = int p(x \mid z) p(z) dz, where z is in the K-simplex, and p(x \mid z) := p(x \mid loc=sum_k z[k] loc[k], scale=sum_k z[k] scale[k]) '
+'none p(x) = int p(x \mid z) p(z) dz, where z is in the K-simplex, and p(x \mid z) := p(x \mid loc=sum_k z[k] loc[k], scale=sum_k z[k] scale[k])'

 '''

-- mix_loc_float -like Tensor with shape [b1, ..., bB, K-1].
-In terms of samples, larger $mix_loc{l}..., k] ==> Z$ is more likely to put more weight on its kth component. - temperature float-like Tensor.
+- temperature float-like Tensor.
 Broadcastable with mix_loc.
 In terms of samples, smaller temperature means one component is more likely to dominate.
 I.e., smaller temperature makes the VDM look more like a standard mixture of K components. - distribution tfp.distributions.Distribution-like instance.
 Distribution from which d iid samples are used as input to the selected affine transformation.
 Must be a scalar-batch, scalar-event distribution.
 Typically distribution.reparameterization_type = FULLY_REPARAMETERIZED or it is a function of non-trainable parameters.
-WARN-ING: If you backprop through a VectorDiffeomixture sample and the distribution is not FULLY_REPARAMETERIZED yet is a function of trainable variables, then the gradient will be incorrect! - loc Length-K list of float-type Tensor's.
+WARN-ING: If you backprop through a VectorDiffeomixture sample and the distribution is not FULLY_REPARAMETERIZED yet is a function of trainable variables, then the gradient will be incorrect!

+- loc Length-K list of float-type Tensor's.
 The 'k-th element represents the shift used for the k-th affine transformation.
 If the k-th item is None, loc is implicitly 0.
 When specified, must have shape $[B1, \ldots, Bb, d]$ where $b \ge 0$ and d is the event size. - scale Length-K list of LinearOperator's.
 Each should be positive-definite and operate on a 'd-dimensional vector space.
 The k-th element represents the scale used for the k-th affine transformation.
-Linear Operator's must have shape '[B1, ..., Bb, d, d], $b \ge 0$, i.e., characterizes b-batches of $d \times d$ matrices

-- quadrature_size Python int scalar representing number of quadrature points.
+LinearOperator's must have shape ' $[B1, \ldots, Bb, d, d]$, b >= 0, i.e., characterizes b-batches of $d \times d$ matrices - quadrature_size Python int scalar representing number of quadrature points.
 Larger quadrature_size means $q_N(x)$ better approximates p(x). - quadrature_fn Python callable taking normal_loc, normal_scale, quadrature_size, validate_args and returning tuple(grid, probs) representing the SoftmaxNormal grid and corresponding normalized weight. normalized) weight.
-Default value: quadrature scheme softmaxnormal quantiles. - validate_args Python bool, default False.
+Default value: quadrature_scheme_softmaxnormal_quantiles. - validate_args Python bool, default False.
 When True distribution parameters are checked for validity despite possibly degrading runtime performance.
 When False invalid inputs may silently render incorrect outputs. - allow_nan_stats Python bool, default True.
 When True, statistics (e.g., mean, mode, variance) use the value "NaN" to indicate the result is undefined.
 When False, an exception is raised if one or more of the statistic's batch members are undefined. - name Python str name prefixed to Ops created by this class.

-- ValueError if not scale or len(scale) < 2. - ValueError if len(loc) != len(scale) - ValueError if quadrature_grid_and_probs is not None and len(quadrature_grid_and_probs[0])!= len(quadrature_grid_and_probs[1]) - ValueError if validate_args and any not scale.is_positive_definite. - TypeError if any scale.dtype != scale[0].dtype. - TypeError if any loc.dtype != scale[0].dtype. - NotImplementedError if len(scale) != 2. - ValueError if not distribution.is_scalar_batch. - ValueError if not distribution.is_scalar_event.
+- ValueError if not scale or len(scale) < 2. - ValueError if len(loc) != len(scale) - ValueError if quadrature_grid_and_probs is not None and len(quadrature_grid_and_probs[0])!= len(quadrature_grid_and_probs[1]) - ValueError if validate_args and any not scale.is_positive_definite. - TypeError if any scale.dtype != scale[0].dtype. - TypeError if any loc.dtype != scale[0].dtype. - NotImplementedError if len(scale) != 2. - ValueError if not distribution.is_scalar_batch. - ValueError if not distribution.is scalar event.

-inferpy.models.random_variable.VectorExponentialDiag(args, kwargs)
+inferpy.models.random variable.VectorExponentialDiag(args, kwargs)